 Charles Dugan, 18, prays before the Westernaires enter the arena for their final performance on Saturday, Aug.
 4 at the Sandoval County Fair.

 The Golden Colorado Westernaires prepare to ride into the arena at the Sandoval County Fair on Saturday, Aug.
 4.

-Children press up against a fence at the Sandoval County Fair to watch the Golden Colorado Westernaires grand entrance to kick off the nights performance.
+A child presses up against a fence at the Sandoval County Fair to watch the Golden Colorado Westernaires grand entrance.